Mischief, Property And Arson Offences Lawyer In Toronto

 Call Defence Lawyer Anthony De Marco For A Free Consultation

 Contact my Toronto, Ontario, office today to discuss your mischief, property or arson case.
 I offer a free 30-minute consultation.
 For your convenience, I offer reasonable payment plans.
 I also accept Legal Aid in some cases.
-You can reach me by phone at our office or toll free at 1-888-399-3164 or by e-mail.
+You can reach me by phone at our office or toll free at 1-888-399-3164 or contact me by e-mail.